-The eligible agency must include at least one program q and may include any other quality measure that is state across the state, 5S4.
+The eligible agency must include at least one program quality indicator-5S1, 5S2, or 5S3-and may include any other quality measure that is statewide, valid, reliable, and comparable across the state, 5S4.
 The percentage of CTE concentrators graduating from high school having attained a recognized postsecondary credential.
-581 Program Quality - Attained Recognized Postsecondary Credential The percentage of CTE concentrators graduating from high school having attained postsecondary credits in a relevant career and technical education program or program of study earned through a dual or concurrent enrollment or another credit transfer agreement.
+5S1 Program Quality - Attained Recognized Postsecondary Credential The percentage of CTE concentrators graduating from high school having attained postsecondary credits in a relevant career and technical education program or program of study earned through a dual or concurrent enrollment or another credit transfer agreement.
 5S2 Program Quality - Attained Postsecondary Credits The percentage of CTE concentrators graduating from high school having participated in work-based learning.
 5S3 Program Quality - Participated in Work-Based Learning The percentage of CTE concentrators achieving any other measure of student success in career and technical education that is statewide, valid, and reliable, and comparable across the state.
 Please identify.
 584 Program Quality - Other

-\ Secondary definition of recognized postsecondary credential includes the following:
+Secondary definition of recognized postsecondary credential includes the following: